concept-inversion/H-INDEX_Triangle_Counting/README.md

     2. Go to TC/graph_converter/undirected_csr/  directory.
         'make'
      Copy gConvu and tuple_to_undirected_csr.bin to a folder.
-    3. Download the Adjacency MMIO file for datasets from graphchallenge website [https://snap.stanford.edu/data/].
+    3. Download the Adjacency MMIO file for datasets from graphchallenge website [https://snap.stanford.edu/data/] to the same folder.
     4. ./converter.sh <MMIO_file>